Blogging | How I Began and More

 Once I opened my account on WordPress, I moved two other home-grown websites developed originally on Earthlink to WordPress as well.
 I made use of the same template for each.

 The content of my WordPress blog is drawn from life experiences and interests.
-As one of my favorite people, American musician Billie Holiday (1915-1959), once said:
+As one of my favorite artists, American musician Billie Holiday (1915-1959), once said:

 “You can’t copy anybody and end with anything.
 If you copy, it means you’re working without any real feeling.”